Thursday, July 18, 2024

 And while near, still too far

-At least, too far for someone like me
+For someone like me

 I was stumbling on my own